rcmdnk/sd_cl/README.md

 `-r` (ranking directory), or `-b` (moving history) change the list file and can be used with other options.

-e.x.) `cl -p -n 3` moves to the 3rd directory stored in pre-defined directory list.
+e.x.) `cl -p 3` moves to the 3rd directory stored in pre-defined directory list.

 ### Saved directory list and cl selection mode example